 What's good for me, isn't automatically good for you and vice versa.

 As I regularly write, we are all unique individuals and what is good for me, isn’t always good for you and vice versa.
 Yes, we should dare to be our beautiful, unique and thus authentic selves.
 That does not mean, we should be so independent (autonomous) to a point we distance ourselves from being fully interconnected with the world around us.
 It is in our nature to thrive better surrounded by other living creatures.
-Encircling yourself with people who are positive all the time and live day-by-day however, is in my eyes not a healthy way of authentic living.
+Encircling yourself, however, with people who are positive all the time and live day-by-day is in my eyes not a healthy way of authentic living either.

 Which brings me back to Positive Psychology.
 Avoiding to live truly authentic by only focusing on the positives, I believe you try to avoid confrontations, you are afraid to fail, hence, you are afraid of life itself.
 In addition, it is impossible to be constantly positive, we just are not happy campers all the time.
 Ignoring life is finite and we humans have limitations, is setting yourself up for a life full of frustration.